Letia Larok / Executive Director

 Artist, activist and educator Letia Larok brings her passion for storytelling and healing through music onto the stage, into the classroom and into our community as TCP’s Executive Director.

-Prior to joining TCP, Letia’s had an extensive history working with youth.
+Prior to joining TCP, Letia’s had an extensive history working with Boston youths and organizations serving as a mentor and facilitating workshops focused on arts activism, community building, and restoration.
 Some of that history includes working as a tutor and teaching assistant for the B.E.L.L Foundation, a “Generation Next” mentor for the National Black College Alliance, completing 28 hours of youth development training at the B.E.S.T Initiative Training Institute, leading Hip Hop workshops for Diploma Plus “Arts week” at Charlestown High, poetry workshops for Oxfam’s Change week and serving as an artistic advisor mentoring youth at the “Hip Hop Transformation’s” summer program.

-In 2015 Larok was hired by the Transformative Culture Project as a teaching artist leading “Art of Hip Hop” classes in Boston Public Schools.
-In 2018 Letia’s position was promoted to TCP’s Education Director for the Creative Classrooms program allowing her to connect other artists with the opportunity to share their gifts with the next generation.
-In November 2021 Letia was promoted to TCP’s Executive Director continuing her dedication to change and healing through music and the arts!
+In 2015 Larok was hired by the Transformative Culture Project as a teaching artist leading “Art of Hip Hop” classes in Boston Public Schools promoting art as a powerful outlet for expression and social change.
+Letia went on to became TCP’s Education Director for the Creative Classrooms program allowing her to enhance arts education in Boston Public schools and connecting other artists with the opportunity to share their gifts with the next generation.
+Since November 2021 Letia has served as TCP’s Executive Director continuing her dedication to change and healing through music and the arts!